gabrielcessil/DeePoreVelocities/README.md

 ## Methodology for Database Creation

-The established database used the domains presented by \cite{rabbani2020deepore}, which is composed of **60 rocks with different formations**.
+The established database used the domains presented by [DeePore dataset](https://github.com/ArashRabbani/DeePore), which is composed of **17700 tridimentional images** augmented from **60 real rocks**.
 Furthermore, due to the texture interpolation and porosity control method, the domains used are representative of flows with different properties pertinent to oil extraction.
+The simulations made in our work were performed using [Lattice Boltzmann Methods for Porous Media](https://github.com/OPM/LBPM), which you can find my installation guide [here](https://github.com/gabrielcessil/LBPM_Installer).

 ### Determining Flow Conditions